xrmashiloane/terraform/README.md

 A lightweight weather API call application written in Python that calls external API on a schedule to retrieve current weather conditions for a provided location.

+Project demonstrates using Terraform to provision AWS resourses in with state saved in Terraform Cloud and code stored in Git for source control.
+And can be set up for fully integrated CI/CD pipeline via Github Actions.

+GitHub actions to provide Continuos Integration.
+Terraform Cloud to provide Continuous Delivery.

 ## Architecture Diagram

 ![Architecture Diagram](ArchitectureDiagram.png)